onnx/onnx/docs/Operators.md

 <dt><tt>auto_pad</tt> : string</dt>
 <dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID.
 Where SAME_UPPER or SAME_LOWER mean pad the input so that the output size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the beginning for SAME_LOWER.
 VALID mean no padding.
 DEPRECATION NOTE: auto_pad is only intended to support legacy uses, and for framework authors, one is explicitly encouraged to use explicit padding specified in the pads attribute.</dd>
 <dt><tt>dilations</tt> : list of ints</dt>
 <dd>dilation value along each axis of the filter.
-If not presents, back-ends should consider dilations as 1.</dd>
+If not present, the dilation defaults to 1 along each axis.</dd>
 <dt><tt>group</tt> : int</dt>
 <dd>number of groups input channels and output channels are divided into, default is 1.</dd>
 <dt><tt>kernel_shape</tt> : list of ints</dt>